sky-big/kubemark/test/images/agnhost/README.md

 cases for the same tested behaviour.

-## Developer notes

-We've introduced versioning into the `agnhost` binary for debugging purposes (e.g.: if the image and binary versions do not match, see [here](https://github.com/kubernetes/kubernetes/pull/79667#discussion_r304198370)).

-Whenever the image `VERSION` is bumped, the `Version` in `agnhost.go` will also have to be bumped.

 ## Usage

 The `agnhost` binary has several subcommands which are can be used to test different